susutou/collaborative-coding/README.md

 A similar project (not open-source), [collabedit](http://collabedit.com), is using Tornado (Python) and jQuery (JavaScript) as its main back-end and front-end fuel.
-I plan to use the same framework for back-end (since collaborative editing involves quite amount of long-polling jobs), but to use Bootstrap, Backbone.js and other modern front-end frameworks to enhance user experience.
+I plan to use the same framework for back-end (since collaborative editing involves quite amount of long-polling jobs), but to use Bootstrap, Backbone.js (Ember.js) and other modern front-end frameworks to enhance user experience.

+**Note**: Node.js is another alternative for its back-end, mainly because I would like to learn deeper in JavaScript.
+Also, for JavaScript, it could be written first in CoffeeScript and then get translated.

 ## Status
 Not yes started.